sleepyallover/Rain-prediction/README.md

 ![alt text](https://github.com/sleepyallover/Rain-prediction/blob/main/target.png "target")<br>
 We're going to compare 3 sampling techniques : Undersampling, Oversampling, SMOTE Oversampling.

+We should also normalize data using MinMaxScaler()

 ## Modeling  & Evaluation

+After the dataset is preprocessed, then it is ready to enter the modeling stage.
 We use 4 algorithm : Logistic Regression, KNN, Random Forest, and XGBoost.
 The models are evaluated on AUC score.

 | Model | Sampling | AUC Score |